remiguillette/Beaverv5/docs/beaveralarm_cctv.md

 ## 7. Troubleshooting checklist

-1. Confirm `.env` contains the latest host, username, password, and HLS URL.
+1. Confirm `.env` contains the latest host, optional PTZ credentials, and HLS URL.
 2. Ensure the FFmpeg process is reachable from the kiosk (playlist served over HTTP/HTTPS).
 3. Verify ONVIF credentials by cURLing the PTZ endpoint manually (e.g. `curl -u admin:change-me http://<camera>/onvif/ptz_service`).
 4. Watch the kiosk logs for messages starting with `PTZ` to confirm SOAP commands are acknowledged by the camera.